Graph Neural Network for Traffic Forecasting: A Survey: Graphs and Graph Neural Networks

 \textit{Road-based Matrix}.
 This type of adjacency matrix relates to the road network and includes connection matrices, transportation connectivity matrices, and direction matrices.
 A connection matrix is a common way of representing the connectivity between nodes.
 It has a binary format, with an element value of 1 if connected and 0 otherwise.
 The transportation connectivity matrix is used where two regions are geographically distant but conveniently reachable by motorway, highway, or subway~\citep{ye2020build}.
 It also includes cases where the connection is measured by travel time between different nodes, e.g. if a vehicle can travel between two intersections in less than 5 minutes then there is an edge between the two intersections~\citep{wu2018graph}.
 The less commonly used direction matrix takes the angle between road links into consideration.

 \textit{Distance-based Matrix}.
 This widely used matrix-type represents the spatial closeness between nodes.
 It contains two sub-types, namely, neighbor and distance matrices.
 In neighbor matrices, the element values are determined by whether the two regions share a common boundary (if connected the value is set to 1, generally, or 1/4 for grids, and 0 otherwise).
-In distance matrices, the element values are a function of geometrical distance between nodes.
+In distance-based matrices, the element values are a function of geometrical distance between nodes.
 This distance may be calculated in various ways, e.g. the driving distance between two sensors, the shortest path length along the road~\citep{kang2019learning, lee2019ddp}, or the proximity between locations calculated by the random walk with restart (RWR) algorithm~\citep{zhang2019gcgan}.
+One flaw of distance-based matrices is that the fail to take into account the similarity of traffic states between long-distance nodes, and the constructed adjacency matrix is static in most cases.

 \textit{Similarity-based Matrix}.
 This type of matrix is divided into two sub-types, namely, traffic pattern and functional similarity matrices.
 Traffic pattern similarity matrices represent the correlations between traffic states, e.g. similarities of flow patterns, mutual dependencies between different locations, and traffic demand correlation in different regions.
-Functional similarity matrices represent, for example, the distribution of different types of point-of-interests in different regions.
+Functional similarity matrices represent, for example, the distribution of different types of PoIs in different regions.

 \textit{Dynamic Matrix}.
 This type of matrix is used when no pre-defined static matrices are used.
 Many studies have demonstrated the advantages of using dynamic matrices, instead of a pre-defined adjacency matrix, for various traffic forecasting problems.